Skin Pigment Disorders

 - Melasma occurs during pregnancy and results from hormonal changes or following the use of birth control pills with sun exposure.
 Less color from skin damage usually results from deep burns, ulcers or skin infections where the skin cannot replace all of the pigment in the skin area.

-- Albinism results in children having white hair, pale skin, blue eyes and vision problems.
+- Albinism results in children having white hair, pale skin, blue eyes, and vision problems.

 - Melasma is an example of an over-pigmentation which results in dark tan/brown symmetrical patches found usually on the face known as the “mask of pregnancy”, though can occur in men.

-- Skin pigment loss from ulcers, burns etc. presents as the affected area having a lighter color than its surrounding tissue.
+- Skin pigment loss from ulcers, burns, etc. presents as the affected area having a lighter color than its surrounding tissue.

 - Vitiligo are smooth white patches of skin scattered throughout the body.

-What are skin pigment disorders care options?
+What are treatments for skin pigment disorders?